HPCMASPA2023-GitHub/simulator/README.md

     - will compile and install everything you need into a directory
 - docker
     - will compile and install everything you need into a docker container
+    - currently there is no option of parallelism with this method
 - charliecloud with internet
     - charliecloud is a container technology that works when docker is not an option (think clusters without docker)
     - will compile and install everything you need into a directory